Fire Benefit Charge FAQs

-Does every property owner pay the Benefit Charge?
+Does every property owner pay the Fire Benefit Charge?

-RCW 52.18.050 requires the Benefit Charge to be authorized by a majority of the voters every 6 or 10 years.
-A lifetime Benefit Charge can be authorized by a 60% vote.
-From its inception in 2010 the Benefit Charge was being reauthorized every 6 years.
-In August 2021, voters approved a lifetime Benefit Charge.
-Thank You for your support!
+RCW 52.18.050 requires the Fire Benefit Charge to be authorized by a majority of the voters every 6 or 10 years.
+A lifetime Fire Benefit Charge can be authorized by a 60% vote.
+From its inception in 2010 the Fire Benefit Charge was being reauthorized every six years.
+In August 2021, voters approved a lifetime Fire Benefit Charge.
+Thank you for your support!

-If you have additional Benefit Charge related questions, please contact our Benefit Charge line at (253) 856-4359.
+If you have additional questions about the Fire Benefit Charge, please contact our Fire Benefit Charge line at (253) 856-4359.